Our vision for the future of Tropic: agent observability, expanded integrations, chaos testing, security hardening, and standards interoperability.

 This document will live on our docs site and be available as a downloadable PDF.

-On top of Cedar, we're building pre-built policy packs mapped to established security frameworks:
+On top of Cedar, we ship pre-built policy packs mapped to established security frameworks:

-MITRE ATT&CK for Enterprise (Top 10): Policies that detect and block agent behaviours matching known adversary techniques, including command injection via shell tools, credential access through file reads, lateral movement via network calls, data exfiltration through outbound HTTP, and more.
-Each policy will reference the specific MITRE technique ID (e.g. T1059 Command and Scripting Interpreter).
+MITRE ATT&CK for Enterprise.
+Policies that detect and block agent behaviours matching known adversary techniques, including command injection via shell tools, credential access through file reads, lateral movement via network calls, and data exfiltration through outbound HTTP.
+Each policy references the specific MITRE technique ID (e.g. T1059 Command and Scripting Interpreter).

-NIST SP 800-53 Controls: Mappings to relevant NIST controls for access control (AC), audit (AU), system protection (SC), and incident response (IR).
-This gives enterprises a compliance-ready posture out of the box.
+NIST SP 800-53 Controls.
+Mappings to relevant NIST controls for access control (AC), audit (AU), system protection (SC), and incident response (IR), giving enterprises a compliance-ready posture out of the box.

-OWASP Top 10 for LLM Applications: Policies addressing prompt injection (LLM01), insecure output handling (LLM02), training data poisoning, excessive agency (LLM08), and overreliance (LLM09).
-We're also tracking the latest research from OWASP's AI Security and Privacy Guide for additional coverage.
+OWASP Top 10 for LLM Applications.
+Policies addressing prompt injection (LLM01), insecure output handling (LLM02), training data poisoning, excessive agency (LLM08), and overreliance (LLM09).
+We also track the latest OWASP AI Security and Privacy Guide research for additional coverage.

-Users will be able to browse, toggle, and customize these policy packs from the Tropic dashboard.
+Users can browse, toggle, and customize these policy packs from the Tropic dashboard.
 No need to write Cedar by hand unless you want to.

 A fundamental problem with LLM-based security: are your controls actually deterministic?
 If you tell an agent "never execute rm -rf /", does it obey 100% of the time?
 99.9%?
 98%?
 The answer depends on input length, model choice, prompt position, and a dozen other variables.